Ila-bura/mewmes/README.md

 ## **Components**

-Below are some components not featured in user stories testing but which have been implemented within this project that have been reused throughout the project:
+Below are some components that have been implemented and reused throughout the project:

 1. axiosDefault.js : Send http request to the backend API in the case of user crud actions or get requests for a specific object or list of objects.
 2. Asset.js : exports the loading spinner when/where requied in the site.